learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Kubeform stores that state in etcd — similarly to the Service Catalog.

-But there's no easy way to retrieve the state of fix it [when it gets corrupted or out of sync](https://stackoverflow.com/questions/41856270/how-should-i-handle-deposed-resources-in-terraform).
+But there's no easy way to retrieve the state or fix it [when it gets corrupted or out of sync](https://stackoverflow.com/questions/41856270/how-should-i-handle-deposed-resources-in-terraform).

 Or to use the state to [manually import resources](https://www.terraform.io/docs/import/index.html).